campbe13/docker-ecq2020/DOCKERCMDS.md

 # docker ps
 show running container processes if you want to see what is going on with the image use `docker ps` or `docker ps -a`

+n.b. for full info see `man docker ps`

 ```
 [tricia@acerfed31 ~]$ docker ps
 CONTAINER ID        IMAGE                   COMMAND                  CREATED             STATUS              PORTS                  NAMES